 All righty then.
 When all the pieces are ready and looking pretty, it’s time to assemble the beer caddy.

 Putting The Chilled Beer Caddy Together

 I found it easiest to screw the license plates onto the side pieces first.
 Once that was done, I added the base of the beer caddy using wood glue and a few screws.

-To add the belt handle, slide the belt through the slits, fold over, add some glue and fasten together with a leather rivet.
+To add the belt handle, slide the belt through the slits, fold it over, add some glue, and fasten it together with a leather rivet.

 Adding The Chill Factor

 We’re almost done.
 All we need to do is to add that chill factor 😉 Use a sharp craft knife to cut 5 pieces of polystyrene to fit snugly inside the beer caddy.
 Seal the joins between the pieces with silicon.

 Once the silicon dries, pop in a few ice cubes and add your favorite

 I’d love to know what you think of the chilled beer caddy.
 Is it something you’d try making?